ryrob30/mobile-services.en/help/android/getting-started/dev-qs.md

 snippet: y
 ---

-# Core Implementation and Lifecycle{#core-implementation-and-lifecycle}
+# Core Implementation and Lifecycle {#core-implementation-and-lifecycle}

 This information helps you implement the Android library and collect lifecycle metrics, such as launches, upgrades, sessions, engaged users, and so on.